datascisteven/Melanoma-Image-Classification/README.md

 There was a bit of a learning curve with getting Amazon Web Services up and running.
 I was dependent on Amazon to enable specific notebook that was needed, but the customer service do not have technical expertise, so I had to get technical support, but it was time consuming in the final week of my capstone.
 So I would encourage looking into that way at the beginning of the project.
 Once I started paying for support, they were much quicker to respond, so I upgraded to the Developer account.

+Ultimately, to run a model with the full dataset in a timely manner, you will need to run an Amaazon Sagemaker instance.

 To be determined....

 ## Folder Structure: